Design-and-Innovation-2023/Team6B/docs/information-architecture/information-architecture.md

 ---

 # Information Architecture
 Information Architecture serves as the backbone of the web application.
-We seek to structure and organise information in a meaningful way where users are empowered to navigate, access and comprehend the content effortlessly.
+After understanding the market, we seek to structure and organise information in a meaningful way where users are empowered to navigate, access and comprehend the content effortlessly.
 This will result in a positive user experience, achieving the ultimate goal of making it simple to donate.

 ## Organisation of Charities